 Weddings can be hosted, the Victorian Gazebo near the entrance can accommodate up to 300 people while the Walled Garden is a more intimate location for up to 100 guests.
 The Waterfall View Deck is the most secluded area and overlooks a three-story waterfall, surrounded by plants.
 It’s perfect for a small ceremony and photo opportunities.

 Getting to San Diego Botanic Garden

-Garden Hours are 9 am to 5 pm daily.
+Garden Hours are from 9 am to 5 pm daily.

 Docent-led tours are offered on Tuesday, Thursday or Friday.
 Groups must schedule tours 30 days before their visit.

 The garden is located at 230 Quail Gardens Dr, Encinitas, CA 92024.
 Free admission on the first Tuesday of every month.
 (San Diego County residents) There is a $2 parking fee, so not quite free but almost.
-Current admission price can be found at the Garden’s website.
+The current admission price can be found at the Garden’s website.